nsrau/azure-docs.it-it/articles/notification-hubs/partner-xamarin-notification-hubs-android-get-started.md

 			base.OnCreate (bundle);

-			// Set our view from the "main" layout resource SetContentView (Resource.Layout.Main);
+			// Set your view from the "main" layout resource SetContentView (Resource.Layout.Main);

-			// Get our button from the layout resource,
+			// Get your button from the layout resource,
 			// and attach an event to it
 			Button button = FindViewById<Button> (Resource.Id.myButton);

 			RegisterWithGCM();
 		}